connochio/Powershell.Modules/README.md

 # Dell Warranty Check and Branding

-Within this repository there is both a module you can use (contained within 'Get-DellWarranty') and a script in the archived folder than you can run on a standalone basis.

-The script will query using the Dell API key and return the following information:
+The module will query using the Dell API key and return the following information:

    * Warranty Start Date (earliest date available)
    * Warranty End Date (latest date available)
    * Service Tag
    * Machine Model
    * Original Ship Date
-   * Type of warranty
+   * Type of warranty (most recent warranty level shown by default)

 It can then brand the above information to the registry under HKLM\SOFTWARE\WARRANTY

+You can install this using the command `Install-Module -Name Get-DellWarranty` within an elevated powershell session.

 ___